trombleyfreedmaxick/Data-Engineering-Exercise/README.md

 You may use any local SQL engine you prefer (SQL Server, Postgres, DuckDB, SQLite, etc.).
 You may complete the exercise using plain SQL scripts or a framework such as dbt Core, SQLMesh, or Dataform.

-Should you choose to use DBT
+Should you choose to use DBT, access the DBT Files folder here

 Your work should reflect production-quality engineering fundamentals: incrementality, clean SQL, clear documentation, testing, and Git version control.